 Your tuber should be planted when received

 Pot size -- The tuber will grow and multiply very quickly and will eventually need a pot at least 14 inches (35 cm) wide, with a height of at least 7 inches (18 cm).
-But I recommend starting your tuber in a smaller pot about 5-7 inches (12-18 cm) wide, and transplanting it 3 or 4 months later.
+But I recommend starting your tuber in a smaller pot, and transplanting it to a larger pot 3 or 4 months later.
 As a general guideline, the width of the pot should be twice the length of your tuber.

 Watering -- Once your tuber sprouts, keep the soil evenly moist.
-Never let the soil dry out completely, but also don't keep it constantly soggy either.
+Never let it dry out completely, but also don't keep it constantly soggy either.
 If you're unsure if the soil is moist enough, try using a moisture meter, sold at garden shops and online.

 Lighting -- This Impatiens does best in bright, filtered light, or morning sun + bright shade.
-Strong, hot sun might burn it.
+Strong sun might burn or wilt the leaves.
 In warmer conditions, keep the plant well shaded.

 Fertilizing -- Your Impatiens likes average amounts of fertilizer.
 Feed about every 2 months with an all-purpose fertilizer that contains micronutrients, following the dosage on the package.

-While the tuber is dormant, ensure that the soil does not dry out completely.
-If you pull the bulbs up to separate them, place them back into lightly-moist soil, so they don't dry out.
-The bulbs are fairly rot-proof, but avoid letting the soil get too wet while dormant.
+While the tuber is dormant, keep the soil lightly moist.
+Ensure that it doesn't dry out completely.
+Feel free to pull up the bulbs up while they are dormant to separate them.
+The bulbs are fairly rot-proof, but avoid letting the soil stay too wet while dormant.

 Indoors, the plants may grow continuously for a year or more, until they get tired of flowering and go dormant.
 Once dormant, move them to a cool spot for 3 months, perhaps on the floor of a cool room.
 After 3 months, move them back to a warmer spot to encourage them to come out of dormancy.

-Outdoors, the dormant tubers are hardy down the low-20s (-5°C) if planted deep and kept dry and well mulched - but it's best to bring the tubers indoors for the winter.
+Outdoors, the dormant tubers are hardy down the low-20s (-5°C) if planted deep and kept dry and well mulched - but it's best to bring them indoors in those conditions.

-Pests to watch for -- Look for other pests that may affect your other plants.
+Pests to watch for -- Look for any pests that may affect your other plants.
 Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 Strange Wonderful Things